kuzzleio/sdk-csharp/doc/1/controllers/auth/credentials-exist/index.md

 # CredentialsExistAsync

-Check that the current user has credentials for the specified strategy.
+Checks that the current user has credentials for the specified strategy.

 ## Arguments